 Fixing Extension Detection Issues

-If you find Firefox not playing videos or the downloader icon remains greyed out:
+If you find Firefox not playing videos or the downloader icon remains greyed out, try the following technical fixes:

 Safety and Legal Tips